1000ideas/l/README.md

 # L

 L is a CMS-like gem for very lazy programmers.
-It gives you a bunch of generators and helpers for quick and easy creation of fully working CMS with users, news, static pages, galleries and newsletter modules.
+It gives you a bunch of generators and helpers for quick and easy creation of a fully working CMS with users, news, static pages, galleries and newsletter modules.

 ## Getting started